Written For ParentCircle Website new design update

-The school annual day allow students to display their talents and build their confidence.
-Some schools have their best students in the front, and others have their average and below average students in the limelight.
+The school's annual day allows students to display their talents and build their confidence.
+Some schools have their best students in the front, and others have their average and below-average students in the limelight.
 This is something we practice in our school.
 I have seen students benefit a lot from these functions as they shed their inhibitions and perform on the stage.
 Not to mention that they have more motivation to work on their talents, knowing that they can share them with an audience.

-Do you think celebrating annual day also helps keep our cultural traditions alive?
+Do you think celebrating the annual day also helps keep our cultural traditions alive?

 Annual Day on its own doesn't have the power to keep our cultural traditions alive.
 Instead, a school should continuously work on this.
 One way to do this, as we do in our school, is to have small programs frequently instead of just one huge event.
 Moreover, these small programs don't always need an audience of parents but can also be for an audience of other students.
 In fact, it's important to have events just for a student audience.

-A common issue is that most students only start preparing for the board exams toward the end of their academic session.
+A common issue is that most students only start preparing for the board exams toward the end of their academic sessions.
 Instead, they should prepare well in advance.
-This would allow them enough time to absorb the study material and practise previous years question papers.
+This would allow them enough time to absorb the study material and practice the previous year's question papers.
 Having so much preparation can help them become more confident for the actual exams, which is important.

 Indeed!
-The school annual day is the culmination of the school’s academic year.
-It’s a time for celebration and recognition of the students as well as the school’s achievements.
-It’s also a time for team work and being proud of what the school stands for and believes in.
+The school's annual day is the culmination of the school's academic year.
+It's a time for celebration and recognition of the students as well as the school's achievements.
+It's also a time for teamwork and being proud of what the school stands for and believes in.
 Encourage your child to participate in the various events and see her blossom into an individual with several talents.